-Operations to treat the premature closure of cranial sutures involves a procedure known as frontal-orbital advancement and depending on the extent of the lesion, partial or total cranial decompression with cranial vault remodelling.
+Operations to treat premature closure of cranial sutures involves a procedure known as frontal-orbital advancement and depending on the extent of the lesion, partial or total cranial decompression with cranial vault remodelling.
+Strip craniectomies are limited to very mild deformities or if children are operated on very early.

-More conservative treatment approaches, through use of “head bandaging”, or “head positioning” with special helmets, is reserved for deformational defects unrelated to cranial suture pathology.
-Positioning the child differently and craniosacral therapy have been shown beneficial in these cases.
+More conservative treatment approaches, through use of “head bandaging”, or “head positioning” with special helmets, are reserved for deformational defects unrelated to cranial suture pathology.
+Positioning the child and craniosacral therapy have been shown beneficial in these cases.